gbhorwood/Macrame/documentation/docs/04_Manual/06_File_Read_and_Write.md

 The `readable()` method returns `true` if the file exists and has permissions that grant read access, `false` otherwise.

 # Reading very large files
 If a file is larger than the amount of memory available to PHP, reading its contents into a variable can cause errors.
-Reading large files can be done by iterating over them line-by-line using the `byLine()` method.
+In Macrame, reading large files can be done by iterating over them line-by-line using the `byLine()` method.

 ```PHP
 $macrame = new Macrame();